pierrebaudot/infotopopy/docs/basic_methods.rst

-The raw methods are computationnally consuming due to the intrinsic combinatorial nature of the topological tools, even in the simplest case of a simplicial case (the general case is based on the much broader partition combinatorics) the computational complexity is of the order of 2 at the power n.
+The raw methods are computationnally consuming due to the intrinsic combinatorial nature of the topological tools, even in the simplest case of a simplicial case (the general case is based on the much broader partition combinatorics) the computational complexity is of the order of :math:`2^n` .
 As a consequence, an important part of the tools and methods are dedicated to overcome this extensive computation.
 Among the possible strategies and heuristics used or currently developped, are: